jamiegledhill/simple-audio-stub-1/README.md

 ## Introduction

-In this task we will learn to use audio in javascript.
-We will create a simple audio player from which we can play one song with pause and seeking functionalities.
+In this task we will learn to use audio in JavaScript.
+We will create a simple audio player from which we can play one song with pause and seek functionalities.
 We will use the audio file `Soft-Background-for-Interview.webm` located in the `audio`.

-It will be left as a task to finish the audio player as described in [the moodle vle](https://vle.norwichuni.ac.uk/pluginfile.php/59293/mod_resource/content/8/WebFundamentalsTask3.pdf).

 ## Knowledge / Learning
 In this task you will use: